-in object-oriented methodology, the process of deriving a new class from an existing class.
+the process of deriving a new class from an existing class.
 A new class inherits the characteristics (attributes or instance variables) and operations (methods) of its parent.
-It can also contain custom attributes (or instance variables) and methods.
+It can also possess custom attributes and methods.
+See also class.

 swap

 to move data or program code from a computer system's main memory to a storage device such as a hard disk, or vice versa.